torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 ## Other Good Practices

-- **Minimalism**: We strive to keep our Dockerfiles lean by only including essential components.
+- __Minimalism__: We strive to keep our Dockerfiles lean by only including essential components.
-- **Explicit versions**: At least with the minor version number, so you do not get unexpected broken compatibility but you can apply security and bug patches.
+- __Explicit versions__: At least with the minor version number, so you do not get unexpected broken compatibility but you can apply security and bug patches.
-- **Regular Updates**: Periodically updating the base image and dependencies to benefit from security patches and updates.
+- __Regular Updates__: Periodically updating the base image and dependencies to benefit from security patches and updates.
-- **Health Checks**: Implementing Docker health checks to monitor the state and health of our containerized application.
+- __Health Checks__: Implementing Docker health checks to monitor the state and health of our containerized application.

 ## Other Considerations

 - Since we are using `su-exec` we need to run the containers as root.
-We have not check if this configuration work when you setup docker in [Rootless mode](https://docs.docker.com/engine/security/rootless/).
+We have not checked if this configuration works when you setup docker in [Rootless mode](https://docs.docker.com/engine/security/rootless/).
-- Although we mostly mention docker in this article, the `Containerfile` works with other tools to manage containers like [Podman](https://podman.io/).
+- Also, although we mostly mention docker in this article, the `Containerfile` works with other tools to manage containers like [Podman](https://podman.io/).

 ## Links